go-roii/PythonFinalProject/README.md

 # PythonFinalProject
 COVID Data Tracker

-To run the app, open command prompt/terminal and type and enter `python main.py`
+To run the app, open command prompt/terminal then type and enter `python main.py`

 ## Python modules used
 - Tkinter